wessleynyakaz/School-Management-System/README.md

-Here is a sample README.md file for the School Portal directory:

 # School Portal

 The School Portal is a comprehensive web application that serves as a centralized platform for managing various aspects of a school's operations, including student and teacher portals, library management, and more.